Questions To Ask When You Need a Change, but Aren’t Sure Where To Start

 Once again, be realistic and detailed.
 What will get in your way, both internally and externally?
 Do you tend to procrastinate, or get tired quickly?
 Will other commitments eat into the time you’ll need?
 What about other people in your home/life?

 Write down everything you can think of that could get in your way, and make a plan for how you will handle each of them.
+This plan will help you keep going when you start to feel overwhelmed or demotivated, because you won’t be taken by surprise and you will have had plenty of time to prepare.

 6. Why haven’t I made this change before?
 How can I approach it differently now?

-Maybe you’ve simply been happy with the trajectory of your life until now — and if so, that’s fine.
+Maybe you’ve been perfectly happy with the trajectory of your life until now — and if so, that’s fine.
 But chances are, the need for a change hasn’t popped up overnight.
 Be honest with yourself about why you haven’t actually done it before.

 7. How will I motivate myself to keep going when it gets hard?

 No matter how committed you feel right now, you’re going to hit a point where your feelings wear off and those reasons you didn’t make this change before rear up again.
 Even though you have a plan for dealing with those reasons, you’re going to get tired.
-Unexpected problems or events will compete for your attention, and it will get hard to continue.
+Unexpected problems or external factors will compete for your attention, and it will get hard to continue.
 What is your plan for staying motivated?

-This is where it’s necessary to know yourself — do you perform best when you have accountability, or a reward system?
+This is where it’s necessary to know yourself — do you perform best when you have accountability or a reward system?
 Figure out what it will take to keep you on track when the track gets bumpy, and start putting that plan into action now, before you get started.

 Even when you know it’s needed, change is daunting.
 But taking the time to understand what needs to change and why, and making a plan for how you’ll meet the inevitable challenges, can remove some of the fear that holds you back from taking that first step.